Sokaraa/TEST/README.md

-# TEST
+# yolo project
-for leaning how to make a repo from an existing project
+how to use yolo in object detection